 Fungal infections in hospitals are increasing as the number of patients with defective immune defenses increases.
 Immune deficiency may be inherited, caused by infection, metabolic diseases such as diabetes and may also be caused by immune suppressant medication.
-The number of immune suppressant drugs has risen dramatically in the past decade.
+The use of immune suppressant drugs has risen dramatically.

 Immune Suppressant Drugs

 New agents have been introduced to treat immune mediated diseases.
 The strategy of drug companies has been varied, but the goal with each new agent is to block immune activation at some level or another.
 While there may be benefits, the research and product hype can be distracting.
 There is no easy and safe way to block immune activity.
 The more effective immune blockers are, the more damage they can do.
 New immunosuppressant's come with many possible penalties:

 TNF blockers has become popular, despite concerns about serious infection and cancer facilitation.
 Since the initial approval of the TNF blockers, the prescribing information for these drugs has included information about the risk of serious infections, including tuberculosis and fungal infections.
 Knine reported that makers of tumor necrosis factor (TNF)-blocking agents were ordered to strengthen warnings regarding the risk for histoplasmosis and other invasive fungal infections by the US Food and Drug Administration.
 The FDA is concerned that physician are not recognizing cases of histoplasmosis and other invasive fungal infections, leading to delays in treatment.